 I’m a member of two cycling clubs, one of which is BellaVelo, a fabulous women’s cycling club and community based in south west London.
 A bunch of us from BellaVelo had signed up to do various stages of Le Loop.
 It was all very exciting.
 There was such a buzz around it.
 Almost every conversation I had with relatives, friends and colleagues involved someone asking how my training was going or asking for details about the event itself.
 I’m gutted not to be doing it.

-I’ve also had to withdraw from the “Highland 500”, a version of the famous North Coast 500 bike ride that I was planning to do with my brother Peter the first week in June.
+I’ve also had to withdraw from the “Highland 500”, a version of the famous 500-mile bike ride round the north coast of Scotland that I was planning to do with my brother Peter the first week in June.
 This was to have been a major piece of the training for Le Loop.
 For seven days in a row, I should have been struggling up and racing down one hill after another in the Scottish Highlands.
 Instead I was at home in Balham getting to grips with the treatment I’d just started and with the symptoms of the cancer itself.

 Among other things, I have anaemia as a result of the cancer being in my bone marrow – it can also be side effect of the treatment I’m on, so that probably hasn’t helped – and I’ve suffered a massive loss of energy.
 I bought a good second-hand bike to replace the one I had stolen; at the moment even looking at it makes me tired.
 In fact, the anaemia is at the stage where the consultant oncologist is proposing a blood transfusion.

 My fundraising for Le Loop had been going really well.
 I was already well over my target of £1,200 when I got the news that my cancer had come back and realised there was no way I would be doing this event.